igordejanovic/textx-bibtex/README.md

 - Recently I decided to cleanup my BibTeX references and wasn't fully satisfied by the parsers available, so I decided to make one in textX.
-I don't claim that this is in any way better than any other, but it did the job for me (see examples folder for ideas) in the implementation is very short and easily hackable.
+I don't claim that this is in any way better than any other, but it did the job for me (see examples folder for ideas) and the implementation is very short and easily hackable.
 - It is fun to make languages in textX!